Design-Based Causal Inference with Missing Outcomes: Missingness Mechanisms, Imputation-Assisted Randomization Tests, and Covariate Adjustment: Constructing Finite-Population-Exact and Powerful Randomization Tests with Missing Outcomes

 In Appendix B.1 in the supplementary materials, we repeat the above simulation studies but change the outcome missingness rate from $50\%$ to $25\%$, and find that the general patterns and insights still hold.
+In Appendix C.2, we report the computation time for the proposed imputation and re-imputation framework described in Algorithm~\ref{alg: part} under Models 1--4.
+Additionally, we provide practical guidance for researchers on how to weigh computational costs when choosing the imputation algorithm $\mathcal{G}$ in Algorithm~\ref{alg: part}.
+In Appendix B.3, we replicate simulation studies under Models 1-4 while allowing for missingness in the covariates $\mathbf{x}_{ij}$.
+The simulation results confirm the finite-population-exact validity of Algorithm~\ref{alg: part} in the presence of covariate missingness and demonstrate its improved power compared to non-informative imputation approaches in these settings.